gnebbia/ack_tutorial/README.md

 # Ack Tutorial

+This tutorial collects typical usage scenarios of ack, notice that ack is developed in Perl, and a faster although not so flexible version written in C is 'ag', if something faster is needed, just check it out.

 ```sh
 ack 'pattern'
 # searches for that pattern in all files starting from current directory and all